OhRobin/sdk_user_guide/DC_OS Software Development Kit User Guide.md

 Once you have created the template for your framework using

 `./new-framework.sh` you will notice that you have file `main.go`  under `/dcos-commons/framework/<your-framework>/cli/dcos-<your-framework>`.
-It file should contain a template file such as the following:
+This file should contain a template file such as the following:

 ```